UC Santa Barbara Gauchos: Women's basketball

 In 2005, UCSB Women's Basketball won its unprecedented ninth straight Big West Conference Championship.
 The team had its best year in history during the 2004 season when it advanced to the NCAA Sweet 16 where it lost to eventual champion UConn.
 UCSB was the only team to hold UConn to less than a double-digit victory in the NCAA playoffs.
 From 2000 to 2005, Tasha McDowell served as an assistant coach.

 In the 2012 Big West Tournament, the UCSB women's basketball team became the first 6th seed to win the tournament.
-In the first round, the team traveled to UC Irvine and defeated the 3rd seeded Anteaters 61–51.
+In the first round, the team traveled to UC Irvine and defeated the 3rd-seeded Anteaters 61–51.
 The Gauchos continued on their playoff march against the Pacific Tigers in the semifinals hosted at the Honda Center in Anaheim, CA. Pacific swept UCSB in the regular season, but the Gauchos were victorious when it mattered the most as they bounced the Tigers out of the tournament with an overwhelming 84-66 decision.
 The 84-point output currently stands as the most points the Gauchos have scored under head coach Carlene Mitchell.
-After defeating the number 3 seed and number 5 seed, the Gauchos ended up being the higher ranked team in the championship game as they were set to face Long Beach State who pulled off two miraculous upsets of their own as the 7 seed.
+After defeating the number 3 seed and number 5 seed, the Gauchos ended up being the higher-ranked team in the championship game as they were set to face Long Beach State who pulled off two miraculous upsets of their own as the 7 seed.
 The Gauchos went on to capture its record 14th Big West crown with a 63–54 final tally.
 Gaucho center Kirsten Tilleman had a double-double (16 points and 11 rebounds) against the 49ers, which earned her the tournament MVP honors.
 She was also included on the All-Tournament team roster along with her teammate sophomore guard Melissa Zornig, who averaged 16.7 points per game in the tournament.
 The 2011-2012 Gauchos' season ended in the first round of the NCAA tournament where they fell 81–40 against the eventual national champion Baylor.

+Famous Gauchos women's basketball players are Kristen Mann currently plays in the WNBA and Mekia Valentine was drafted by the New York Liberty in the 2011 WNBA draft.